Connect with others who understand.

 Written by Joan Grossman

-Starting a biologic drug for psoriasis involves a screening process that considers your medical history and current health condition.
-Biologics can be highly effective in the treatment of moderate to severe psoriasis, but risk factors need to be assessed before starting biologic therapy.
+Starting a biologic drug for psoriasis involves a screening process that considers your medical history and current health.
+Biologics can be highly effective in treating moderate to severe psoriasis.
+But your doctor will need to assess risk factors before you start biologic therapy.

-Biologic drugs work by suppressing overactive proteins in the immune system that cause flare-ups and the overproduction of skin cells.
-Biologic therapy is considered when topical treatments, corticosteroids, and other treatments such as phototherapy have not been effective.
-Biologics may also be a treatment option in combination with other therapies or to replace another systemic therapy like cyclosporine.
+Biologic drugs work by suppressing overactive proteins in your immune system.
+These proteins cause flare-ups and the overproduction of skin cells.
+Your doctor may consider biologic therapy when other treatments haven’t been effective or have caused adverse effects.
+These other treatments may include topical treatments, corticosteroids, and phototherapy.
+Biologics may also be used in combination with other treatments or to replace another systemic therapy like cyclosporine.

 MyPsoriasisTeam members often ask questions about starting a biologic drug.
 “I just got home from the dermatologist and I’m going to be starting a biologic for the first time after blood work is confirmed,” a member wrote.
 “Any suggestions for someone who’s never used medications like that?”